 8. Hide/Show Thumbnails

-If you have images associated with the comparables you have imported into the worksheet, you can toggle between viewing or hiding them by clicking on the respective option.
+If you have images associated with the subject you have imported into the workbook and the comparables you have imported into the worksheet, you can toggle between viewing or hiding them by clicking on the respective option.

 9. Subject Parcel & Building

 The analysis row headers correspond with the fields from Site and Improvements.
 When set to All, the totals and averages from your parcels and buildings are represented in their respective spot in the analysis grid.
 GBA, for example, would be the cumulative total of your buildings GBAs.

 If your field is a custom or new field, you may need to add an N1DB name to the field in Site and Improvements.
 Navigate to the respective worksheet and click the Show Total and Show Databased Record buttons.
 Add your N1DB named range.
 Make sure it matches the field name exactly, substituting underscores for spaces.
 For example: "Current Use" becomes "N1DBCurrent_Use".
 Make sure that the Totals field pulls from either Parcel 1 or sums or concatenates the data appropriate to the format of the field.